 While scientists “discovered” keto in the 1920s as a way to treat childhood epilepsy, and as a more sustainable treatment than fasting (both of which trigger a beneficial condition called ketosis), every human is born in ketosis and usually remains in that metabolic state while being breastfed.

-While keto is arguably the best choice from a health and longevity perspective, it doesn’t work for every athlete, primarily depending on the energy system the sport demands.
+While a cyclical keto diet is arguably an excellent choice from a health and longevity perspective, it doesn’t work for every athlete, primarily depending on the energy system the sport demands.
 We’ll get more into that below.

 What’s the Best Source of Fuel For [Your Favorite Sport Goes Here]

 Now that you know more about how the body works and how different fuel sources impact our health and fitness, let’s try to figure out the best source of fuel for: